ArijitKar2001/ArijitKar2001/README.md

 <h1 style="border-bottom: none;">👋 Hi there, I'm Arijit Karmakar!</h1>

-I'm a passionate and dedicated software developer with expertise in **full-stack web development** and **machine learning**.
-My primary focus is on building efficient, scalable, and user-friendly applications using modern technologies.
+I am a highly motivated and detail-oriented software developer specializing in **full-stack web development**.
+With a strong focus on crafting efficient, scalable, and user-centric applications, I leverage cutting-edge technologies to deliver robust solutions that meet both business and user needs.

 ### 🚀 When I Code, I Rely On ⤵️